-Tired of the hypothetical, the stagnant, the institutional, the professional; tired of waiting, we established the exhibition SPACE-HONEY* (scroll down) as a concrete – if clumsy – curation and collaboration between artistic practitioners.
+Tired of the hypothetical, the stagnant, the institutional, the professional; tired of waiting, we decided to establish our own exhibition, titled SPACE-HONEY* (scroll down), as a concrete – if clumsy – curation and collaboration between artistic practitioners.

 Refreshing the avant-garde philosophies of Surrealism almost a century since the movement’s origin, we aimed to refresh Surrealist themes of the subconscious and the spatial with a contemporary viewpoint.